Kelly under fire but Trump stands by him -- for now

 Washington (CNN)White House chief of staff John Kelly, facing a growing swell of internal strife, attempted Wednesday to bring a spiraling crisis under control even as morale has plummeted among West Wing aides who feel misled and leaderless.

 Furious at leaks depicting him as a liar, Kelly planned to directly confront the issue during a morning staff meeting, people familiar with the matter said.
+Later, officials said the regular Wednesday staff meeting did not take place because Kelly was meeting with senators, but he had individual conversations with people in the West Wing in hopes of restoring confidence.

-He was expected to strike a more conciliatory tone than he did at a similar session last week, when he claimed that he'd acted swiftly to fire Rob Porter, the former staff secretary accused of abusing his ex-wives.
+Kelly was expected to strike a more conciliatory tone than he did at a similar session last week, when he claimed that he'd acted swiftly to fire Rob Porter, the former staff secretary accused of abusing his ex-wives.
 White House staffers walked away from that session believing Kelly was asking them to lie.

 This time around, Kelly was expected to acknowledge to some aides -- as two White House spokesmen have conceded from the briefing room -- that some things could have unfolded differently, the sources said.
 But he will insist that staffers come into line instead of airing their grievances in the press.